Digital Mission Engineering (DME): Hypersonics and EOIR (Part 2 of 4)

 Modeling the Hypersonic phase

-1. Right-click the Fuel Off Performance PreScram.
+1. Right-click on the Fuel Off Performance PreScram.

 2. Click the Insert Procedure After () icon.